 Format for Promotion and/or Tenure Packages: Guidelines for Units

 It is appropriate that each set of documents prepared by a Unit be preceded by letters of transmittal from the Unit Head, and from the Committee referenced in Internal Peer Review Section below, and the Peer Review Committee of that School.
 These will include comments regarding whether a candidate meets the required qualifications for each separate point of the promotion and/or tenure guidelines (See Sections 3.3.5 & 3.3.6).
 These comments should be brief and highlight the more significant contributions in each area.
 The presentation should be written so that the merits of the case are fully apparent to persons who may not be familiar with the discipline of the individual under consideration.
 Comparison of the relative merits of multiple candidates from within the department is encouraged.

 The letter of transmittal should be followed by a curriculum vitae, prepared by the candidate, detailing the relevant career activities of the individual.
-Finally, the package may include further relevant documentation such as letters of evaluation, Student evaluations, and (if unavoidable) copies of unpublished creative work.
+Finally, the package may include further relevant documentation such as letters of evaluation, student evaluations, the candidate’s annual evaluation materials since the last RPT event with at most the last five years-worth of reviews included, and, if unavoidable, copies of unpublished creative work.